scrapehero/zillow_real_estate/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+##Fields to Extract

+Here are the following details we will be extracting:

+1. Title
+2. Street Name
+3. City
+4. State
+5. Zip Code
+6. Price
+7. Facts and Features
+8. Real Estate Provider
+9. URL

 ### Prerequisites

 For this web scraping tutorial using Python 3, we will need some packages for downloading and parsing the HTML.